tomlabone/ZrStan/README.md

 Bash script for Population Model
 --------------------------------

 The bash script *Zr-all-50.sh* shown below runs the cmdstan code with *3000* samples for the warm up followed by *10000* samples from the posterior distribution.
 The biokinetic model parameters, prior distributions, and bioassay data are read from *Zr612-50.data.R* and the starting values for the parameters from *Zr612-50.init.R*.
 Note that if a starting value is not defined for a given parameter Stan uses a randomly drawn value.
 The posterior samples for each parameter are written to *Zr612-50.csv*.
-This script assumes that it and the folder Zr reside in the default cmdstan-home folder as described in the documentation for cmdstan [@stan_team_cmdstan_2021].
+This script assumes that it and the folder Zr reside in the default cmdstan-home folder as described in the documentation for cmdstan (Stan Development Team, 2021a).

     #!/bin/bash
     Zr/zircon-all \